 - Promote multi-agency working and effective working relationships

 - Support step-down and step-across of cases to another lead professional.

-If you would like further information on the service provided by the LA Education Link Coordinators, please contact Fran Shaul or see the information leaflet.
+For further information on the service provided by the LA Education Link Co-ordinators, please email [email protected].

 As part of a commitment to ‘child centred policing’, Hampshire Police has worked in partnership with education experts and youth practitioners to develop Safe4me.
 It is a web-based resource and information library providing support to schools, partner agencies and parents with keeping children and young people safe and informed about current risks they may face growing up.

 Designed as a one-stop shop, the free-to-use website provides a range of subject specific toolkits and sections consisting of useful content such as pre-prepared lesson plans and ideas, activities, advice and additional information from credible organisations.
 Features include news pages, campaigns, service directories and opportunities to share information or get involved in initiatives.